 ABSTRACT

 Background.
-Inhaled corticosteroids (ICS) are the most commonly prescribed medication to control asthma symptoms.
-Both environmental and genetic factors are involved in the variability in response to this medication.
-However, few markers have been associated with asthma treatment response with ICS.
+Inhaled corticosteroids (ICS) are the most commonly prescribed medications to control asthma symptoms.
+Environmental and genetic factors are involved in the variability in response to ICS, but few genetic markers are described.

 Objective.
-We aimed to identify novel markers of ICS response by analyzing transcriptomic data and assessing the association of genetic variants from differentially expressed genes with ICS refractoriness.
+To identify novel markers of ICS response by analyzing transcriptomic data and undertaking differential gene expression analysis in patients whose exacerbations were/were not controlled with ICS .

 Methods.
-Differential gene expression analyses were performed using transcriptome data from ASM cells treated in vitro with glucocorticosteroids (GCs).
-Genes with changes in expression levels after GCs exposure were examined in peripheral blood mononuclear cells (PBMCs) from refractory and non-refractory patients to ICS treatment.
+Transcriptome data from ASM cells treated in vitro with glucocorticosteroids (GCs) were analysed.
+Genes with changes in expression levels after GCs exposure were examined in peripheral blood mononuclear cells (PBMCs) from patients whose exacerbations were/were not controlled on ICS.
 Validation was sought using three publicly available ASM transcriptomic datasets.
-Genes with evidence of differential expression in response to GCs were tested for association with ICS refractoriness in European (n=2,681) and admixed (n=1,347) children and youth.
+Genes with evidence of differential expression in response to GCs were tested for association with presence of exacerbations despite ICS in European (n=2,681) and admixed (n=1,347) children and youth.

 Results.
-Six genes showed significant changes in expression levels after GCs treatment in ASM cells and PBMCs from patients non-refractory to ICS.
+Six genes showed significant changes in expression levels after GCs treatment in ASM cells and PBMCs from patients controlled using ICS.
 Evidence of overexpression of four of them was validated in independent transcriptomic datasets of ASM exposed to GCs.
-Variants within LTBP1 were associated with ICS refractoriness in Europeans (p = 3.28x10-6) and in admixed populations (p = 6.76x10-5).
+Variants within LTBP1 were associated with control using ICS in Europeans (p = 3.28x10-6) and in admixed populations (p = 6.76x10-5).

 Conclusions.
-Overexpression of LTBP1 was detected in ASM cells after GCs exposure and in PBMCs from ICS non-refractory patients.
-Genetic variants of this gene were also found to be associated with ICS refractoriness in children and young adults from different populations.
+Overexpression of LTBP1 was detected in ASM cells after GCs exposure and in PBMCs from patients controlled using ICS.
+Genetic variants of LTBP1 were also found to be associated with increased exacerbations despiteICS use in children and young adults from different populations.

 Keywords: Airway smooth muscle cells, childhood asthma, exacerbations, glucocorticosteroids, peripheral blood mononuclear cells, pharmacogenomics, transcriptome.